NativeScript/docs/content/guide/ui/styling.md

 - [Inline CSS](#inline-css): Applies directly to a UI view
 - [Platform-specific CSS](#platform-specific-css)

-If there is CSS declared on different levels&mdash;all will be applied.
+If there is CSS declared on different levels, all will be applied.
 The inline CSS will have the highest priority and the application CSS will have the lowest priority.

 ### Application Wide CSS